 Contextual and Adaptive Authentication

-Whilst this can also be beneficial in B2C situations, in a B2B SaaS environment, analyzing contextual factors — such as login attempts from a new device or unusual geographic location — is particularly useful in determining risk level(s) upon which assessment for additional verification (e.g., MFA) can be made.
+Contextual or adaptive authentication dynamically adjusts the authentication requirements based on factors such as the user’s location, device, or time of access.
+Whilst this can also be beneficial in B2C situations, in a B2B SaaS environment, analysing contextual factors — such as login attempts from a new device or unusual geographic location — is particularly useful in determining risk levels upon which assessment for additional verification (e.g., MFA) can be made.

 Benefits: